 By lucid dreaming in first person you get to enjoy everything that you could never get to enjoy in the waking world without limitation or judgement (unless you want do things that you consider a sin).

 First person lucid dreaming dreaming examples (video)

-The best way to learn how to lucid dream and how to gain ultimate control over your lucid dreams is to join a community of experienced lucid dreamers.
+The best way to learn how to lucid dream and how to gain ultimate control over your lucid first person dreams is to join a community of experienced lucid dreamers.

-To see what lucid dreaming in first person feel slike watch the video below.
+To see what lucid dreaming in first person feels like watch the video below.